-The backup function allows you to automatically create chronological backups of certain projects.
-These projects are stored locally as .join files at a storage location of your choice.
+The backup function enables you to automatically create chronological backups of specific projects.
+These projects are stored locally as .join files at a location of your choice.

-This is useful if you want to secure mobile server setups without a connection to a cloud server.
+This is convenient if you want to back up mobile server setups without a connection to a cloud server.

 The backup function always saves all existing projects of the logged-in user.

-Typically, you would use a dedicated PC as a backup device, log in with a specific "backup" user, and start the backup function by pressing Ctrl+B in the DEON start screen.
+Typically you would use a dedicated PC as a backup device, log in with a specific “Backup” user and start the backup function by pressing Ctrl+B on the DEON start screen.

-All projects that you share with this user are then continuously backed up.
+All projects that you share with this user will then be continuously backed up.

 You can adjust the backup interval in minutes.